 Support is available for people experiencing difficulty in paying their rates.
 For further information, please contact our Customer Service team on 8229 9999.
 A residential rate cap is applied to provide relief to ratepayers who own properties that have been subject to increases in valuations that are deemed excessive.
 In 2020-21, council determined that residential ratepayers could apply for a reduction in their rates where they could demonstrate an increase in their annual rate bill in excess of 6 per cent.
 It is anticipated that the residential rate cap will continue to be 6 per cent.
-In addition it is proposed to introduce a one-off discretionary rebate to commercial/industrial/vacant properties if an increase in their annual rate bill is in excess of 6 per cent.
-This is in response to prospective substantial valuation changes due to the SA Valuer-Generals initiative to improve valuation data accuracy.
-No decision about the residential rate cap for 2021 - 22 has been made at this time.
+In addition, a one-off discretionary rebate is being applied to commercial and industrial properties where the increase in their annual rate bill is in excess of 6 per cent.
+This is in response to substantial valuation changes due to the SA Valuer-Generals initiative to improve valuation data accuracy.
 Council offers a range of hardship provisions.
 Visit holdfast.sa.gov.au or contact us on 8229 9999 to find out more.